mchapman87501/naca_4_digit_airfoils/README.md

 # Overview

-I'm trying to understand how to generate coordinates of an airfoil shape, given a 4-digit NACA airfoil identifier.
-For an explanation of the specification see [Airfoil Tools](http://airfoiltools.com/airfoil/naca4digit)
+This is a script to generate airfoil envelope coordinates from a 4-digit NACA airfoil identifier.
+It uses the formulae provided by [Airfoil Tools](http://airfoiltools.com/airfoil/naca4digit).
+For additional background see [The NACA Airfoil Series](https://lin-web.clarkson.edu/~pmarzocc/AE429/The%20NACA%20airfoil%20series.pdf).